 E-mail: ann-day at ottawa dot anglican dot ca

-A Pandemic Response information webpage has been developed and can be linked from the Pandemic button above, or from this Pandemic link.
+A Pandemic Response information page can be found through this Pandemic link.

 8:00 a.m.
 Holy Eucharist